pSyqidyllik/Python-Projects/with GUI/Jollibae Ordering System/readme.md

 A simple ordering system program coded in Python, with Tkinter GUI, and SQLite database integration.

+In order to run this app, you need [Python 3](https://www.python.org/ftp/python/) installed.

 #### Features:
 - Menu with tabs separating types of foods that could be ordered.